mboland23/Recipe-Recommender/README.md

 Data for this project came from Kaggle and looks at consumer [reviews and ratings](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions) of recipes from Food.com.
 For the purposes of this project, I used the RAW_recipes and RAW_interactions csv files to build new datasets.
 The original files are too large to add to Github and thus instructions on how to replicate my process can be found below.

 ### Data Instructions
-I downloaded the RAW_recipes.csv and RAW_interactions.csv locally to my computer in a Data file in the project repository.
-These are large files and will take some time to open in a jupyter notebook.
-First, I cleaned the RAW_interactions.csv file in my juptyer notebook to include only recipes that had at least five reviews and users that had at least five reviews - you can follow the notebook entitled "reading_in_data.ipnyb" to find initial cleaning instructions.
-I saved off this new dataset as  user_reviews.csv.
-I then further cleaned the dataset in a notebook entitled "preprocessing_no_0s", which explores the presence of 0 ratings and eventually drops those rows and creates a new dataset of recipes with five reviews and users with five ratings.
-This dataset, which can be found in the git Data repository, is called "user_reviews_no_zero.csv".
-This data was used for the remainder of the modeling and application.
+- Download the RAW_recipes.csv and RAW_interactions.csv locally to a folder called Data in your repository from the file section of [Kaggle](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions) .
+- Follow the [reading_in_data notebook](https://github.com/mboland23/Recipe-Recommender/blob/main/working_notebooks/reading_in_data.ipynb) to clean the RAW_interactions.csv file to include only recipes that have at least five reviews and users with at least 5 reviews.
+The result of this notebook is a new, trimmed down data file called user_reviews.csv.
+Save this file locally in the same Data folder.
+- Follow the [data-preprocessing](https://github.com/mboland23/Recipe-Recommender/blob/main/working_notebooks/data-preprocessing.ipynb) notebook which takes the user_reviews.csv and explores the presence of zero ratings.
+The resulting dataset drops the zeros, and trims recipes and users down to the 5 count threshold.
+The new data set is called user_reviews_no_zero 2.csv.
+This file is then used in the modeling and final appliction in the final_notebook.

-Next, I dealt with the RAW_interactions.csv in the jupyter notebook entitled "meta_data_cleaning_workbook".
+Next, I dealt with the meta data.
+- Open the RAW_interactions.csv in the jupyter notebook entitled [meta_data_cleaning_workbook](https://github.com/mboland23/Recipe-Recommender/blob/main/meta_data_cleaning_workbook.ipynb).
 In that notebook I cleaned the data to have usable ingredients columns, created new nuitrition facts columns, and used a function to subcategorize recipes based on their food type.
-The final metadata recipe dataset was then called recipes_subcat_cleaned.csv and can be found in the git Data repository.
+The final metadata recipe dataset was then saved off in the Data folder as recipes_subcat_cleaned 2.csv.
+This file  was used in the final notebook.

 ## Data Preparation
 My final dataset included 537,267 reviews of 40,526 recipes from 17,096 users.